srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/02-Create a Web App.md

 ## Lab overview

+Azure App Service is a fully managed web application hosting platform.
+This platform as a service (PaaS) offered by Azure.
+Azure App Service is actually a collection of four services, all of which are built to help you host and run web applications.
+The four services (Web Apps, Mobile Apps, API Apps, and Logic Apps) look different, but in the end they all operate in very similar ways.
+Web Apps are the most commonly used of the four services, and this is the service that we will be using in this lab.

 In this walkthrough, we will create a new web app that runs a Docker container.

 ## Lab objectives